Achari Chole

 For The Curry

-I will recommend using mustard oil for this recipe, as it adds a pungent taste that compliments the other flavors of the curry really well.
-If it’s not available, then use vegetable oil in its place.
+I recommend using mustard oil for this recipe, as it adds a pungent taste that complements the other flavors of the curry well.
+If it’s not available, you can use any cooking oil.

-For that extra pickle flavor, add a little masala from the ready pickle in the curry.
+For that extra pickle flavor, add a little masala from the ready pickle to the curry.
 It is optional but adds a great flavor.
-I prefer to use masala from mango pickle but you can use masala from any pickle that you have handy at home.
+I prefer masala from a mango pickle, but you can use any pickle you have handy at home.

 How To Make Achari Chole